jmobrien/SpecCurve/README.md

 Given that, and an appropriate dataset, the main function s.curve() will construct a set of all the unique model specifications available from the choices above, running those, and summarizing the results.
 Further tools allow for visualizations of the results to assisting goal ii, as well as testing the results of the specification set against a larger set of specification curves employing permutations of the treatment variable within the data to simulate an exact test.

-This package is a work in progress, so I welcome any contributions from interested parties.
+This package is a work in progress, so I welcome any pull requests from interested parties or inquiries about collaboration.